franzbu/EnhancedSpaces.spoon/README.md

   ...
   openAppMSpace = {
     {'Google Chrome', '2', 'a1'},
-    {'Code', '2', 'a2'},
     {'WhatsApp', '3', 'a1'},
     {'Microsoft To Do', '3', 'a2'},
     {'Telegram', '2', 'a5'},
-    {'Safari', '2', 'a1'},
-    {'Orion', '2', 'a2'},
+    {'Safari', '2', 'a2'},
     {'Email', '1'},
   },
   ...
 ```

 'a1', for example, represents the left half of your screen, 'a2' for the right half of your screen.
-To get the entire list of positions, see section 'Automatic Resizing and Positioning - Keyboard'.
+To get the entire list of possible scenarios, see section 'Automatic Resizing and Positioning - Keyboard'.

 ### Padding